-Due to the Keller minimal windows 4+ enhanced performance testing, it is highly suitable for these projects where higher performance standards are required.
+Due to the minimal windows 4+ enhanced performance testing it is highly suitable for these projects where higher performance standards are required.

 Our hurricane resistance testing also shows the system’s ability to stand up against high winds and the triple glazed sliding doors are often used on high storey buildings where high wind loads will be experienced.

 Some city developments will be required to achieve a certain acoustic insulation value for the building in order to stop noise pollution.
-With the use of triple glazed units within the slim framing, creates an effective acoustic barrier with a Rw rating of 43 dB which can be increased with the use of specialist acoustic insulating glass units.
+With the use of triple glazed units within the slim framing this creates an effective acoustic barrier with an Rw rating of 43 dB which can be increased with the use of specialist acoustic insulating glass units.

 The Buckingham Gate development in the heart of London is the perfect example of this systems ability to be used on high-performance buildings.

 The multi-unit luxury residential development is located in the centre of London, a stone’s throw from Buckingham Palace.
 Minimal windows 4+ were used to the rear elevation of all the luxury apartments within the development and were classed as part of the façade material for the building.